Your GPU fans are suddenly loud, and you don’t know what to do.

 Read more on how to Set Fan Curve on PC

 Why Are The Fans On My GPU Not Spinning?

 The fans of most modern GPUs do not spin unless they reach some specific temperature.
 For most GPUs, the temperature is 50C.

 Until it reaches that temperature, the fans don’t spin, and thus you get a quiet GPU.
 Once the temperature goes above 50C, the fans will spin up automatically.

 But, if the fans don’t spin despite heavy loads and higher temperatures on your GPU, there’s most likely hardware damage on the GPU.

 In such a case, contact your GPU manufacturer immediately.
-Quickly Check what power supply do you have.

 Is Max Fan Speed Bad For GPU?